Novel Coronavirus 2019 (COVID-19) Updates

 As the Novel Coronavirus 2019, or COVID-19, spread through Georgia, Macon-Bibb County departments and agencies began planning for how they could change operations to help protect the health of employees and the community, all while maintaining expected and needed services.
-These changes have been throughout this week as it was possible.

 All offices are either limiting public access or are closed to people, and people are encouraged to call before to determine if their needs can be met over the phone or online.
 (Phone numbers are listed on our website at www.maconbibb.us or people can call 751-7170.)

 Below is a list of services provided to people that have been altered.
 Where a department is not listed, it means it is primarily an internal function.
 All offices are undergoing additional cleanings throughout the day, and all staff are encouraged to take proper preventative measures and ensure social distancing.